-While nothing will ever beat sitting down to eat with friends and family in a different, comfortable setting; enjoying world-class food and a glass (or bottle) of wine while somebody else does the washing-up: we’ve compiled a roundup of the best London restaurants currently offering take-away and delivery services during this state of global panic.
+While nothing will ever beat sitting down to eat with friends and family in a different, comfortable setting; enjoying great food and a glass (or bottle) of wine while somebody else does the washing-up: we’ve compiled a roundup of the best London restaurants currently offering take-away and delivery services during this state of global panic.

-Yard Sale Pizza (Various)
+Yard Sale Pizza

-With five pizzerias in north and east London, Yard Sale has introduced a ‘door stop drop’ delivery option, while the restaurants remain closed until further notice.
+With five pizzerias in north and east London, Yard Sale has introduced a ‘door stop drop’ delivery option, while the restaurants remain closed for dine-in until further notice.
 Delivered via the group’s in-house delivery service, the sites’ entire menus are available for delivery or for collection, with social distancing measures implemented in each restaurant.
 Orders can be made via yardsalepizza.com.

 Rice Error by BAO

-HIDE has launched Hide at Home – a delivery service, which see the Michelin-starred restaurant partner with SUPPER, who’ll provide diners with a menu of Ollie Dabbous dishes which travel well.
-These include the likes of suckling pig with mustard fruit puree, crushed turnip and black pudding; roast scallop with Jerusalem artichoke and black truffle; and burrata with confit tamarillo, basil and olive oil.
+HIDE has launched Hide at Home – a delivery service which see the Michelin-starred restaurant provide diners with a menu of Ollie Dabbous dishes which travel well.
+The menu changes regularly and can be found at the Hide at Home website.
 Overall, the aim is to allow people to enjoy fine food in the comfort of their own home.
 To elevate the meal one step further wines from Hedonism will also be available to order alongside.
 Delivery is available for customers within a seven mile radius of the restaurant.

 RELATED: Restaurant Review: HIDE